To help with online shopping during COVID-19, we are offering free shipping on all orders.

 Within seven years, one single pair of unfixed cats and their offspring can produce up to 420,000 kittens.

-A cat's range of hearing is about 3 times that of a human, meaning cats have superior sound-detection skills.
+A cat's range of hearing is about 3 times that of a human, which means cats have superior sound-detection skills.

 Adult cats only meow at humans - not at other cats.
 Kittens meow at their mother to let them know when they are cold or hungry, but once they enter adulthood, they no longer meow at other cats.